AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-12.md

 When editing a role we need to see the permissions that are associated with it.

 So let's start by:

-- Updating the `RoleController` edit method
+- Updating the `RoleManagementController` edit method
 - Updating the `edit.blade.php` file for the roles